vuthanhtung2412/computer-setup/Mac/other_apps_setups/vivaldi.md

 + Can't hide tab bar and address bar to save screen space
 + No command bar

+## Why not Arc ?

++ Battery hog
++ Address bar can't be on top
++ I don't like auto video pop out

 ## Commands to know

 + `tab bar` (Opt + e/Cmd + Shift + e) : toogle tab bar (I prefer keeping it off on the left)